Supreme Court invalidates 2025 IEEPA tariffs, raising complex refund questions

 (b) the Tariffs that would have been paid in the absence of the tariff increase under IEEPA

-Those analyses will likely need to be prepared on an item-by-item basis based on the date of each import.
-These analyses, in short order, can become highly detailed and complex.
+These analyses will likely need to be prepared on an item-by-item basis based on the date of each import – and thus, in short order, can become highly detailed and complex.

 Importers that use freight forwarders to manage their imports may need to obtain the relevant underlying import supporting documents from those companies.
 Other companies’ accounting and enterprise resource planning (ERP) systems may not maintain the required data with the requisite granularity.
 Regardless, importers will likely need forensic accounting support and trade compliance expertise to assemble, reconcile, and validate refund calculations capable of withstanding detailed scrutiny.